By Cassie Bailey | Published on September 29, 2025

 I looked out to the water's edge and imagined the pirate ships coming in and out.
 The town is sleepy today, but the remains of a different era show how active this town used to be.
 There's still a strong seafaring tradition today.

 An earthquake in 1692 sank two-thirds of the old city, and I took a tour of the underwater world, witnessing many archeological treasures such as a sunken ship and parts of the town.
-The ship is now the home of thousands of fish and other sea creatures.
+The wreck is now the home of thousands of fish and other sea creatures.
 The city looks like a ghost town, filled with water instead of people.

 Southern Caribbean Pirate Treasure